February 15, 2024

 Summary.This comprehensive article examines Islamic banking in Canada, focusing on its foundation in Shariah law, which prohibits interest and emphasizes profit and loss sharing.
 It traces the origins of Islamic banking...

-Canada is celebrated for its diversity.
 Islamic banking in Canada represents a pivotal financial avenue catering to the unique needs of over a million Muslims.
 Islamic banks in Canada, grounded in Shariah law, offer a range of financial services that align with the ethical and religious beliefs of the Muslim community.
 With its religious intricacies and contrasts with conventional banking, Shariah-compliant finance can contribute best practices for the broader national banking system.

 Islamic banking principles